How does Ransomware Work?

 How to Stop This?

 First, back up your hard drive.
-It would help if you were keeping frequent backups anyway if your computer dies or your disk implodes.
+It would help if you kept frequent backups anyway if your computer dies or your disk implodes.
 If your computer gets hacked, you’ll be able to retrieve your data without paying any ransom.

 If you run a business, back up every computer in your office and have a plan for what to do if your system goes down for a while.
 Be smart about setting up your network (or hire someone smart to design it for you) so that most users don’t have complete access to the system.
 It would also be a good idea to have an off-site place where you can store backups in case of fires and such.